 On a sunny day, a gorgeous view of Sarajevo, as well as the surrounding mountains, can be enjoyed from one of Trebević’s peaks, the highest of which is 1,629 meters.

 There are many marked mountain trails for those who love mountaineering, and Trebević is gaining in popularity as a destination for mountain bike enthusiasts.
 The partially renovated bobsled course attracts not only sledders, but also adrenaline addicts.

 The tourist complex, Brus, has a restaurant, bungalows, man-made pond, walking trails and bike paths….
-Another popular spot is Napredak Mountain Lodge, plus Pino Nature Hotel, where the Prvi Šumar lodge used to be.
+Another popular spot is Level Up hotel, ex Napredak Mountain Lodge, plus Pino Nature Hotel, where the Prvi Šumar lodge used to be.
 Nearby, hosts of the Trebevićki Raj restaurant, will welcome you with special dishes of national cuisine.

 There are many reasons why Trebević will soon be more attractive than ever: there’s the new road that has been laid to connect Trebević with East Sarajevo and Jahorina and a whole host of touristic and sporting-recreational events are lined up.

 If you’re coming from the city, you can reach the mountain by passing through the mahalas on the left side of the Miljacka River or by going via Vraca.
 It’s also possible to visit Trebević with renewed cable car which drives from Bistrik (Hrvatin street) every day.